Ambipolar diffusion velocity and magnetic field evolution in magnetar core: Generalised theoretical approach: Charged particles motion in equilibrium

-Now the transfusion term appeared as the first term of eq. (\ref{strsumpedeffnacc}) is related to the weak reaction maintaining the $\beta$-equilibrium.
-The coupling force appearing in the second term of the same equation as well as the transfusion terms are related to the participating particle velocity and is discussed in the subsequent sections.
+where $\beta=\left(\mu_p+\mu_e-\mu_n\right)/m_N$ is the chemical imbalance per unit mass and $\mathbf{V}_p=\mathbf{v}_p-\mathbf{v}_n$ is the proton velocity in the neutron rest frame.
+Therefore, in addition to the rotation, the Lorentz force is balanced by force due to (1) Transfusion, (2) Mutual coupling, and if nucleon vortices are present by (3) Vortex tension.
+Now the transfusion term appeared as the first term of eq. (\ref{strsumpedeffnacc}) is related to the weak interaction maintaining the $\beta$-equilibrium.
+The coupling force appearing in the second term of the same equation as well as the transfusion terms are related to the participating particle velocity.
+The vortex tension is present only for superfluid matter, They are discussed in the subsequent sections.